KumudithaSilva/KumudithaSilva/readme.md

 💬 **About Me:**

-- 🛠️ I enjoy working on AI, ML, and data-driven projects that create meaningful impact to world.
+- 🛠️ I enjoy working on AI, ML, and data-driven projects that create real-world impact and drive innovation.
 - 💡 I have a strong background in software enginnering and deploying ML projects on Cloud platforms.
 - 🌍 I have worked on impactful projects across industries such as banking and telecommunications.
-- 🚀 I'm eager to develop high-quality, full-scale ML applications, constantly exploring ways to combine my software engineering, ML, and cloud skills in both personal and professional projects.
+- 🚀 I’m focused on building high-quality, full-scale ML applications by combining software engineering, machine learning, and cloud technologies in both personal and professional work.

 🌿 **My Vision:**

 - 🎯 I aim to create impactful AI and ML solutions that drive positive change across industries.
-- ⚡ I explore datasets, build models, share insights, and continuously advance my knowledge of the latest technologies in ML.
+- ⚡ I explore datasets, build models, share insights, and continuously advance my knowledge of emerging technologies in AI and ML technologies.
-- 🔬 I'm passionate about creating AI-driven solutions that reimagine food systems, making them smarter, more sustainable, and improving health across agriculture and communities.
+- 🔬 I’m passionate about leveraging these technologies to build scalable solutions that enhance efficiency and drive sustainable innovation across industries and communities.

 🤝 **Open for Collaboration:**